 Each body paragraph should have a topic sentence, which acts as an umbrella for all of the ideas contained in that paragraph, and multiple sentences of supporting evidence.

-Make sure you don’t have any weak links; every single sentence should contribute to your exploratory essay idea.
+Make sure you don’t have any weak links; every single sentence should contribute to your essay idea.

 The body of an exploratory essay is divided into two parts

-Part 1: Clarify the issue
+Part 1: Clarifications

 This part comprises the first paragraph of your essay’s body.
 In this paragraph, you not only state the problem but the various stakes it affects.
 You can start by highlighting any other people that have discussed this issue; media, activists, religious leaders, among others.
 You can further explain the people that find this particular topic interesting (readers).
 In this paragraph, you can also mention why people are interested in this subject.
 You can further touch on the constraints.
 What makes people hold back from exploring this area exhaustively?